mieubrisse/personal-writing/building-your-exobrain/post.md

 Set the paper or document aside; we'll use it in the next section.

+_**Like the post so far?** Subscribe to get more like it every week._

+TODO SUBSCRIBE BUTTON

 Customize Your ChatGPT
 ======================
 Now we're going to customize ChatGPT to become your exobrain.

 Most people are familiar with ChatGPT's memories.
 But you only get 150 memories.

-Fortunately, ChatGPT has a section under `Settings -> Personalization -> Customize ChatGPT` where you can provide information about yourself:
+Fortunately, ChatGPT has a section under `Settings → Personalization → Customize ChatGPT` where you can provide information about yourself:

 - What do you do?
 - What traits should ChatGPT have?